annadotconnor/osticket-setup/README.md

 <img src="https://i.imgur.com/lAmQT3n.png">
 </p>
 <p>
-Navigating to the Agents tab, you will see currently the only user is myself.
+Navigating to the Agents tab, you will be added as default.
 </p>
 <br><br>